llefaucheur/GRAPH_INTERPRETER/stream_doc/Graph_Doc.md

 ## Graph-description

-The graph is a table of 32bits words interpreted by a nanoApp scheduler.
+The graph is a table of 32bits words interpreted by the scheduler.
 There are seven sections in the graph:

 1.  **Header.** Size of the following sections, their memory destination